 The Seawall Trail Society is responsible for the development of the Seawall Trail.
-The society - a registered non profit - was formed in 2014 with the intention to develop Northern Cape Breton's natural walking assets and to create a product that would support both locals and visitors.
-In addition to attracting hikers, we believe the trail has great potential as a sustainable economic engine in rural Nova Scotia.
+The Society - a registered non profit - was formed in 2014 with the goal to develop Northern Cape Breton's natural walking assets and to create a product that would support both locals and visitors from around the world.
+In addition to attracting hikers, the Society believes that the trail has great potential as a sustainable economic engine in rural Nova Scotia.

-The society is comprised of a diverse group of members who are passionate about nature, exploring, hiking and grassroots community development.
-We have teachers, engineers, professors, fisherman, writers, contractors, outfitters, chefs and guides on our board of directors.
-The society also has an excited and committed advisory group comprised of outdoor enthusiasts who understand the value and importance of the Seawall Trail.
+The Society is comprised of a diverse group of members who are passionate about nature, exploring, hiking and grassroots community development.
+Board members include teachers, engineers, professors, fisherman, writers, contractors, chefs, outfitters, and guides..
+The Society is also guided by an excited and committed Advisory Group comprised of outdoor enthusiasts who understand the value and importance of the Seawall Trail.